-May 2014 Meeting

-ACAF Out of London Meeting
+June 2015 Meeting - Out of London

-- 21. As part of its commitment to accessibility, each year the Committee holds one of its meetings outside London.
+17. As part of its commitment to accessibility, each year the Committee holds one of its meetings outside London.
 The Committee is also keen to continue to make relevant industry visits to enable it to see at first-hand the issues it considers.
-The Committee's May 2014 meeting was held at Bowness-on-Windermere, Cumbria.
-Topics discussed included: - Antimicrobial resistance work of National Office of Animal Health; - Horse Feed issues; - New Plant Breeding Techniques; and - Food and Veterinary Office (FVO): Audit to Great Britain January 2014. - 22.
-Information on these issues is set out in more detail in other sections of this report.
+The Committee's June 2015 meeting was held at Queen's University, Belfast.